 Reflections from Another Realm: Reality vs. Social Media

-The fact of the matter is, both influencers and their audience are torturing themselves through social media.
+The fact of the matter is, that both influencers and their audience are torturing themselves through social media.
 Influencers, who have been competing over projecting the most ideal image in the past, are now competing over presenting their followers with the most “real” image on social media.
 Although standards seem to be changing, the competition still remains.
-And you can imagine how exhausting the pressure must be.
-Katherine Ormerod, a social media influencer herself, goes into detail on the terrible effects of these platforms on influencers in her 2018 book Why Social Media Is Ruining Your Life, which can be recommended if your teen is into becoming an influencer.

-Even though influencers have been taking a more realistic approach lately, their followers still have trouble adjusting themselves to the new “real” trend.
+Even though influencers have been taking a more realistic approach lately, their followers still have trouble adjusting themselves to the new “real life” trend.
 Most people who don’t make their money through social media are still trying to show the most perfect side of their life on there.
 It’s all about representation; if it looks good, then it must be good.
 Impress your followers with your achievements and good looks, make them jealous, and make them want to be you.
 And then, you might even want to be you.

 Broken Without Making a Sound

 Most social media users are deeply harmed by the social comparison fueled by these platforms but never make the slightest peep.
 And what happens when you don’t talk about the things that bother you?
 That’s right.
-They pile up, and before you know it before you even realize it, they blow up in your face.
+They pile up, and before you know it, before you even realize it, they blow up in your face.
 That’s why it’s important to acknowledge the mental problems social media has caused us before they knock us out.

 Is It ADHD, or Are We Just…?